SiteSpect Implementation Troubleshooting

 Can we access the original page that our origin is serving even when 100% of our site traffic is routing through SiteSpect?

-To go to the unmodified page that the origin is serving, without routing traffic through SiteSpect, you can modify your local host file to force traffic for a host name to go to a certain IP address.
+To go to the unmodified page that your origin is serving, without routing traffic through SiteSpect, you can modify your local hosts file to force traffic for that domain to go to a certain IP address.

 For example, if the origin IP is 63.2.3.4, and the hostname is www.example.com, add the following entry into your host file: